hivemq/mqtt-cli/docs/02_installation.md

 ## Building from source

-The MQTT CLI project uses **[Gradle](https://gradle.org/)** to build.
-A gradle wrapper configuration is included, so after cloning the
+The MQTT CLI project uses [Gradle](https://gradle.org/) to build.
+A gradle wrapper configuration is included, so that after cloning the
-[repository](https://github.com/hivemq/mqtt-cli) from GitHub, simply change into the directory containing the project and execute
+[repository](https://github.com/hivemq/mqtt-cli) from GitHub, you can simply change into the directory containing the project and execute

 ```
 ./gradlew build